GREEK THEATRE PROGRAM

 • London Accommodations – should you wish to arrange your own accommodation for the London portion of the course, then the reduction in the course fee will be $825.
 Participants must confirm on acceptance whether they wish to make their own accommodation arrangements or use that arranged by BADA.
 Due to the high demands for accommodation in London during the summer months, we cannot guarantee that rooms can be made available should a later decision be made to take up the offer of accommodation booked through the course.

 All fees are payable in US dollars.
-Please contact BADA Finance Director Ruth Paul at rpaul@bada.org.uk should you wish to settle the fees in UK Sterling so that an appropriate rate can be agreed.
+Please contact Acting Finance Director Helen Ainsworth at hainsworth@bada.org.uk should you wish to settle the fees in UK Sterling so that an appropriate rate can be agreed.

-On acceptance, in order to hold their place, applicants will need to pay a non-refundable deposit of $500; the deposit will be due March 1 for those who submit their applications by 2 February .
+On acceptance, in order to hold their place, applicants will need to pay a non-refundable deposit of $500 and indicate whether they wish to make their own accommodation arrangements or use those arranged by BADA.

 The remaining fees are due as follows: